-Qualification standards can be made less stringent by not requiring past experience, minierty holdings, or other qualifications that may be more difficult for small businesses to meet. tional discussion on how standards can be made the current marijuana industry the opportunity to compete.
-Additional social equity assistance programs could provide qualifying licensees with any knowledge and resources they might need to compete in the cultivation market.
-(See Chapter 7).
+Qualification standards can be made less stringent by not requiring past experience, minierty holdings, or other qualifications that may be more difficult for small businesses to meet. tional discussion on how standards can be made

 If the General Assembly authorizes commercial marijuana sales, it could direct the marijuana regulatory body to set less stringent qualification standards for small cultivation applicants than for large and medium cultivation applicants and make license awards to all small cultivators who are qualified candidates to increase opportunities for small businesses and address social equity.